 At HFZ, I am pleased to work with a tremendously talented team of attorneys, engineers and staff that perform their best work for our clients on a day to day basis.
-My work includes directing a recruiting strategy for the hiring of engineers, attorneys and staff, facilitating the onboarding and training of new employees, overseeing the office management and facilities, and planning the special events and celebrations for the firm throughout the year.
+My work includes directing a recruiting strategy for the hiring of engineers, attorneys and staff, facilitating the onboarding of new employees, and planning the special events and celebrations for the firm throughout the year.
 Prior to working at HFZ, I was a public spokesperson for various companies within the automotive, textbook, technology and consumer goods industries.

 As the Accounting Director for Hanley Flight & Zimmerman, I bring 20 years of accounting experience to the company.
 I oversee all financial aspects of the business, from billing and payroll to planning and forecasting.
 During my career, among other things, I spent many years at a public accounting firm preparing tax returns and becoming familiar with the accounting operations of various businesses.
 I also worked as part of a consulting team for a publicly traded company during a post-merger integration.